Bo-Lennart/bobatea/README.md

     - When it's time for the final deployment the Debug inside settings.py file has to be set to 'False'.
 Otherwise the deployment will fale.
     - Furthermore the "DISABLE_COLLECTSTATIC" inside config cars on heroku has to be removed.
     - Then you click deploy and it all deployes.

+## Fork Repository to GitHub
+Forking the GitHub account creates a copy of the Repository.
+Changes can be made to this copy without affecting the original.

+1. Log in to GitHub and locate the desired repository
+2. Click the Fork button in the top corner, inline with the repository name.

+## Clone Repository on GitHub

+1. Click the code button underneath the main tab
+2. In the 'Clone with HTTPS' section, click the clipboard icon to copy the URL.
+3. Open Git Bash in your IDE of choice.
+4. Change the current working directory to where you want the cloned directory to be made.
+5. Type git clone, and then paste the URL copied from GitHub.
+6. Press enter and the clone of your repository will be created.

 # Credits